- April 2021

 The information presented on this web site is not intended to take the place of your family veterinarian’s advice and is not intended to diagnose, treat, cure or prevent any disease.
 Discuss this information with your own veterinarian to determine what is right for your pet.
 All information is intended for your general knowledge only and is not a substitute for medical advice or treatment for specific medical conditions.
 We can not and do not give you medical advice via this blog.
 The information contained in this online site and emails is presented in summary form only and intended to provide broad understanding and knowledge.
 The information should not be considered complete and should not be used in place of a visit, call, consultation or advice of your veterinarian.
 We do not recommend the self-management of your pet’s health problems.

-Learn more about the Emergency and Critical Care service at NorthStar VETS.
+Learn more about the Internal Medicine service at NorthStar VETS

 Tammy Anderson, DVM, DACVIM